-Are pool cars a more effective use of fleet assets?For your fleet
+Are pool cars a more effective use of business vehicles?For your fleet

 From ownership to access

-A global shift away from vehicle ownership is happening.
-There are a lot of factors underpinning this shift – such as increasing urban density and parking options, congestion, environmental concerns, rising fuel costs and the emergence of the gig economy, to name a few.
+The global shift away from vehicle ownership is accelerating.
+There are a lot of factors underpinning this shift – such as increasing urban density and parking options, congestion, environmental concerns, rising fuel costs and the growth of the gig economy.
 In particular, ride-sharing services are proving to be an economical and convenient alternative for many commuters.

 The improved convenience and lower cost benefits are not just confined to private vehicle use.